 logistic regression honcomp with female /print = ci(95).

-For more information on interpreting odds ratios, please see Understanding odds ratios in binary logistic regression and How do I interpret odds ratios in logistic regression? .
-Although these FAQs use Stata for purposes of illustration, the concepts and explanations are useful.
+For more information on interpreting odds ratios, please see How do I interpret odds ratios in logistic regression? .
+Although this FAQ uses Stata for purposes of illustration, the concepts and explanations are useful.